During their first months of dating, he often asked

 It was cold that night, windows closed all over the city.
 He was watching her, her eyes beautiful and a little restless, moving from his pages to his own eyes.
 She seemed to know before he did that she was never more than a neon sign that read Exit glowing in a bar, but you can’t take your eyes off its glow regardless.

 “Talk to your demons,” she said a little later.
-“Some of them are really nice.
+“Some are really nice.
 I’d like to meet them one day.”